Club History

 In 2023 the club also expanded its outdoor events stand to allow a larger demonstration area for 2 lathes and an additional craft shop for our members to sell work.
 It inspired an updated, welcoming frontage for our members to promote the heritage craft of wood turning, to the public.

-2024 has seen the club continue to grow and develop, numbers have never been higher and we now can celebrate a diverse club membership, all focused around the craft we love so much.
+2024 continued to see the club continue to grow and develop, numbers have never been higher and we now can celebrate a diverse club membership.